 Since the engine took up a lot of room in the engine bay Jesse had to get creative with cooling.
 He found a Jeep Cherokee radiator fit perfectly with a little trimming.
 Unfortunately this left no room for the intercooler.
 Jesse once again stretched his ingenuity by using a Renualt 5 intercooler and installed it in the only space he had, the wheel well.
 The final step to get his intercooler to work was converting the inlet and outlet from 2 3/8″ to 2 1/2″.

 Another issue that arose from the swap was the oil filter location.
 The swap put it right above a support.
 Which was fine if you wanted to remove an engine mount and lift one side of the engine every single time you changed the filter.
 For Jesse a better solution was to notch a support to provide enough room to remove the filter.

 The turbo downpipe also caused it share of problems.
 The fuel filter had to be relocated inside the fender because it was interfering with it.
 The downpipe itself had to be modified at the bottom with a crossover to meet with the factory Ranger exhaust on the other side of the truck.

 About the only modification Jesse didn’t complete himself was on the driveshaft.
 Jesse left a driveshaft he had pulled from a junk yard with a professional to shorten and balance.

-In the end Jesse is proud he took a truck that wasn’t being used and turned it into something unique that his friend will have a blast enjoying.
+In the end Jesse is proud he took a truck that wasn’t being used and turned it into something unique that his friend will have a blast driving.